aws-samples/aws-hpc-tutorials/content/05-AWS Batch Introduction/01-VPC.md

 Before deploying your AWS Batch environment you will need to setup your network architecture.

-### Create IAM role with Administrator Access
+### Creating your VPC Environment

-Deploy the two CloudFormation templates to create a new VPC.
-Both templates can be found in the repository of the monitoring solution or directly here for the VPC stack and here to deploy your AWS Batch environment.
+You will deploy two CloudFormation templates to build the environment.
+The first will create a new VPC and network and the next will build your AWS Batch environment on within the VPC.
+Both templates can be found in the repository of the [monitoring solution](https://github.com/aws-samples/aws-batch-runtime-monitoring) or directly [here](https://raw.githubusercontent.com/aws-samples/aws-batch-runtime-monitoring/main/docs/ExamplesCfnTemplates/VPC-Large-Scale.yaml) for the VPC stack and [here](https://raw.githubusercontent.com/aws-samples/aws-batch-runtime-monitoring/main/docs/ExamplesCfnTemplates/Batch-Large-Scale.yaml) to deploy your AWS Batch environment.
 Once your retrieved and located the stacks, proceed to the steps below:

-Deploy the VPC CloudFormation stack: you will need to select the Availability Zones (AZs) to deploy your subnets.
-You can use the AWS Console or the AWS CLI as shown below (change the us-east-1 region and the AZs to your preferred settings).
+#### Deploy the VPC CloudFormation stack:
+You will need to select the Availability Zones (AZs) to deploy your subnets.
+You can use the AWS Console or the AWS CLI as shown below (change the `us-east-1` region and the AZs to your preferred settings).
 - Selecting all AZs in your region taps into all available instances’ pools.
 - The stack also deploys an Amazon S3 endpoint and Amazon DynamoDB endpoint.